 submitForm is not emulating a user’s actions, but it’s quite useful

-what button values should be sent, or button values can be implicitly specified in the second parameter:
+what button values should be sent, or button values can be explicitly specified in the second parameter:

-You can check that a specific element exists (or doesn’t) on a page:
+You can check that a specific HTML element exists (or doesn’t) on a page:

 We also have other useful commands to perform checks.
 Please note that they all start with the